MicrosoftDocs/azure-devops-docs/docs/test/how-long-to-keep-test-results.md

 ### Automated test results associated with builds

-By default, VSTS keeps automated test results related to builds only as long as you keep those builds.
+By default, Azure DevOps keeps automated test results related to builds only as long as you keep those builds.
 To keep test results after you delete your builds, edit the build retention policy.
 If you use Git for version control, you can specify how long to keep automated test results based on the branch.

-1. Sign into VSTS.
+1. Sign into Azure DevOps.
 You'll need at least build level permissions to edit build pipelines.

 1. Go to your project.
 Find and edit your build pipeline.